 Florida Divorce Forms – Visit the official website of the Florida Courts to access their divorce forms.
 Download in PDF or RTF form divorce forms for a simplified marriage, one with shared children or other supporting documents that may be useful.

 Lawyer Explains Military Divorces in Broward County, FL

 If you or your spouse was or is in the military and wises to divorce, it’s time to contact a lawyer.
 A military divorce is presided under both federal and state law, so it can be confusing.
 Many divorce attorneys are unfamiliar with the laws associated with military divorces and could endanger your case.

 Nisha E. Bacchus is a reputable attorney with years of experience representing people in military divorces.
 She has worked with both active servicemen and former spouses of military personnel.
 She can assist you with her dedicated work ethic and knowledge.

-Call (954) 500-5555 today to set up a free consultation.
+Call (954) 500-5555 today to set up a consultation.
 Bacchus Law Firm accepts clients throughout Fort Lauderdale and neighboring cities including Pembroke Pines and Hollywood.

 This article was last updated on June 6, 2019.